gdlazcano/datsgabs.github.io/content/blog/My Stack.md

 ### Set Up

 For setting up your own blog there are two ways, using a theme or creating your own.
 I tried using a theme but in the end it wasn't fulfilling my needs.
 I think that the full customization of the themes can be a 2 sided sword, as modifying really anything is extremely difficult.
 Even more some themes do not have enough documentation and you have to guess how everything works.
-I get that themes are convenient for starting your site and for people that don't want to go through the mess but I felt it as I was feeling before choosing Hugo.
+I get that themes are convenient for starting your site and for people that don't want to go through the mess.

 I will, in another occasion, of how to set up a theme in Hugo as, as I mentioned before, is extremely convenient.